Dealing with Driving Test Nerves

 It’s vital that you stay calm on test day and not let test anxiety kick in.
 You don’t want to spoil all your hard work and effort by stressing out and panicking.
 We realise that nobody is nervous on purpose, but on big occasions nearly everyone feels some level of anxiety.
 Think of it on a scale of 1 to 10.
 Ideally you want to be as near to 1 as possible.

 The best way to achieve this is to prepare yourself for the big day.
-Try and think ahead and practice being in the situation when you’re sat next to your instructor.
+Try and think ahead and practice being in the situation when you’re sat next to your instructor on your driving lessons.
 Think of a few reassuring phrases that you can gently repeat to yourself.
 Perhaps you like chewing gum or something that can help take your mind off the situation.

 When you’re driving, it’s not as if you can squeeze a stress ball.
 You are quite limited to the things you can do in other situations like an interview when you are seated in an office.